aswanth1269/boostlocal/README.md

 ## 💡 Solution

-Localyst bridges the gap by:
+BoostLocal bridges the gap by:

 - Automating business discovery using **Google Maps**
 - Providing easy access to structured data